-Privacy concerns are largely eased due to the fact that ExpressVPN does not store any traffic logs.
+The VPN service is a firm favorite with users as it offers fast speeds coupled with military-grade encryption.
+Privacy-conscious users will be happy that ExpressVPN does not store any traffic logs.
 The only tiny bit of metadata retention pertains to the date (not time) of connection, choice of server location, and total bandwidth used.

 Encryption standards are stringent.
 The provider utilizes 256-bit AES-CBC as its default encryption protocol as well as both HMAC authentication and perfect forward secrecy.
 There’s an internet kill switch included, which the company refers to as a ‘network lock’.

 It’s not very generous when it comes to simultaneous connections, however, with a maximum of five devices allowed on a single plan.

 Apps are available for both iOS and Android as well as desktop software for Windows, MacOS, and Linux.

 - High speeds for downloading and video streaming

 - Great capabilities for unblocking geo-locked content

 - No business-specific service